Shopify/hydrogen/.changeset/thirty-rice-sin.md

 <Image data={data} width={80} height={80} />
 ```

-Instead of generating 15 images for a broad range of screen sizes, `Image` will instead only generate 3, for various screen pixel densities.
+Instead of generating 15 images for a broad range of screen sizes, `Image` will instead only generate 3, for various screen pixel densities (1x, 2x, and 3x).
 The above example would result in the following HTML:

 ```html
 <img